TritonDataCenter/rfd/rfd/0067/README.md

 ## Open Questions

+- That 'sdcadm post-setup headnode headnode' requires a reboot of the primary headnode, *just* to udpate the hostname to 'headnode0' is unfortunate.
+  Can we avoid or skip that?
+Perhaps offer option for that:
+        sdcadm post-setup headnode --skip-rename headnode
 - What about an easier case that just snapshots all the core zones and zfs sends those to external storage?
 - Any "Q:" and "TODO:" notes above.